 What if my idea isn’t quite ready?

-Over the course of the project, £250,000 of Bright Ideas funding will be awarded over four rounds.
-The first in Summer 2016, the second October 2017, with two further rounds being announced in Spring and early Summer 2018.
+Over the course of the project, £250,000 of Bright Ideas funding will be awarded over three rounds.
+The first in Summer 2016, the second October 2017, with the third round set to be announced in Spring 2018.

 Summer 2016 funding was awarded to: